squid-cache/squid-cache.github.io/Features/Snmp.rst

 == How can I query the Squid SNMP Agent ==
-You can test if your Squid supports SNMP with the ''snmpwalk'' program (''snmpwalk'' is a part of the [http://net-snmp.sourceforge.net/ NET-SNMP project]).
+You can test if your Squid supports SNMP with the ''snmpwalk'' program (''snmpwalk'' is a part of the [[http://net-snmp.sourceforge.net/|NET-SNMP project]]).
 Note that you have to specify the SNMP port, which in Squid defaults to 3401.

 {{{
 snmpwalk -m /usr/share/squid/mib.txt -v2c -c communitystring hostname:3401 .1.3.6.1.4.1.3495.1.1